ACADEMIC SEMINARS

 Led by Sebastian Hayden

 A line-by-line reading of selected sections of the Nicomachean Ethics.
 No previous study of Aristotle needed, and reading prior to the seminar is not required.
+A light breakfast will be provided.

 All Princeton undergraduate or graduate students are warmly invited.